 If the bladder scan is acceptable a further visit will be arranged for the following morning and you will be given overnight instructions which will include telephone numbers of who to contact during the night.

 The following morning a further bladder scan will be carried out and if this is acceptable you will be discharged from the care of the hospital at home team.
-When you are discharged you will be informed if you are to have either a telephone follow up or an outpatient appointment.
-Your GP will also be informed following your discharge.
+Your GP will be informed following your discharge and an outpatients appointment will be arranged.